Óscar Rodríguez (Paraguayan politician)

-Óscar Andrés Rodríguez Quiñonez (born May 20, 1981) is a Paraguayan politician who served as mayor of Asunción from 2019 to 2025.
+Óscar Andrés Rodríguez Quiñonez (born May 20, 1981) is a Paraguayan politician and former TV personality who served as mayor of Asunción from 2019 to 2025.

 He served his first term as municipal mayor, between December 2019 and July 2021, replacing Mario Ferreiro, due to the order of succession established in the municipal organic law due to the resignation of the last mayor.
-In the 2021 national elections he was elected for a second term and resigned in August 2025.
+In the 2021 national elections he was elected for a second term and resigned in August 2025, after an administrative intervention in the Municipality of Asunción by the Paraguayan Government.

 Early life

+Óscar Andrés Rodríguez Quiñónez was born on May 20, 1981 in Asunción, son of Óscar Rodríguez Kennedy and Olga Quiñónez Daiub.
+His father is a judge and Colorado Party politician, known for having supported Alfredo Stroessner, Lino Oviedo, Hugo Chávez, Evo Morales, and Horacio Cartes throughout his career.

+At eighteen, while still in school, Rodríguez had a daughter, who has been accused of benefiting from nepotism after her irregular hiring into public service.

+In 2011, Rodríguez began a relationship with actress, dancer and fellow Colorado Party politician Lizarella Valiente.
+In 2015 they had their first child, Óscar de Jesús, who was born prematurely and died just hours later.
+In 2019 they had their second son, Óscar Emmanuel.
+The couple married in 2022.

 He holds a degree in Business Administration and another degree in Commercial Engineering, both from "Universidad Americana" in Asunción, Paraguay.

 Political career

 Óscar Rodríguez served for many years in public office and held important positions, such as Director of the Contracting Unit of the Supreme Court of Justice.

 Municipal Board of Asuncion

 He was elected Municipal Councilor of Asunción in 2015.
 For two years he was president of the Municipal Board.